 New York - Zenith and Sears have signed on with the ABC Television Network to sponsor key HDTV telecasts in the network’s 2003-04 primetime programming season, ABC Network president Alex Wallau announced.

 Zenith, for the second consecutive year, will be the exclusive HDTV sponsor of all of ABC’s scripted series and movies for the full broadcast season.
 Sears will sponsor the HDTV telecasts of the 2003-04 season of ABC’s NFL 'Monday Night Football.'

 ABC said it is scheduled to broadcast more than 800 hours of HDTV programming for the 2003-04 television season.

-ABC said Zenith and Sears will be identified through an on-air billboard as ABC's HDTV sponsor at the start of each telecast.
+ABC said Zenith and Sears will be identified through an on-air billboard as ABC’s HDTV sponsor at the beginning of each HDTV telecast they are sponsoring.

-"These partnerships with ABC exemplify our ongoing commitment to showcase the best HDTV technology," Wallau said.
+'These partnerships with ABC exemplify our ongoing commitment to showcase the best HDTV technology,' said Wallau.

-"With more high-definition programming available, a much larger number of our customers are gathering in front of their HDTVs to watch sports, movies and other programs as part of the good life," said Janine Bousquette, Sears executive VP/chief customer and marketing officer.
+'With more high-definition programming available, a much larger number of our customers are gathering in front of their HDTVs to watch sports, movies and other programs as part of the good life,' said Janine Bousquette, Sears executive VP and chief customer and marketing officer.

 Currently, 130 of ABC’s owned and affiliated stations are broadcasting digital TV, covering 82 percent of the nation, with 102 of those stations broadcasting in HDTV.